 The Company currently conducts its affairs so that its shares can be recommended by IFAs to ordinary retail investors in accordance with the FCA's rules in relation to non-mainstream investment products and intends to continue to do so for the foreseeable future.
 The Company's shares are excluded from the FCA's restrictions which apply to non-mainstream investment products because they are shares in an investment trust.

 Bridget Guerin was the managing director of Matrix Money Management Limited, an asset management and distribution firm, from its launch in 1999 until March 2011.
 She is an independent non-executive director of Mobeus Income & Growth VCT plc and of Invesco Perpetual UK Smaller Companies Investment Trust plc.
-She is also a non-executive director of the GAM Multi-strategy Fund, a Cayman Islands CTA Fund managed by GAM, and of other funds and companies managed by, or associated with, GAM.
-From 2000 until 2009 she was a director of Matrix Group Limited and also sat on the board of several funds of hedge funds and UCITS fund boards.
-Bridget Guerin was a director of Schroder Unit Trusts Limited between 1993 and 1999.
+She is also a non-executive director of the GAM Systematic Core Macro Fund, a Cayman Islands CTA Fund managed by GAM.
+From 2000 until 2009 she was a director of Matrix Group Limited and sat on the Board of Charles Stanley Group plc between 2012 and 2020.

 Ewen Cameron Watt was a managing director at Blackrock, where he spent the majority of his career (including predecessor companies).
 From 2011 to 2016, he was chief investment strategist at Blackrock Investment Institute.
 Prior to joining Blackrock, he held senior investment roles in the UK and Hong Kong, including as portfolio manager from 1995 to 2010 and head of Asian research for SG Warburg from 1990 to 1995.
 Ewen is also an independent adviser to a number of endowments and pension funds.
 He began his career as an analyst at EB Savory Miln in 1978.